aoat20/survey-simulation/README.md

 ```

 `mode` can be "manual", "test" or "playback". `params_loc` is the location of the parameter file location. `save_loc` is the folder in which to save log files.
-Log files will be saved to individual folders with incrementing episode numbers.
+Log files will be saved to individual folders in that folder with incrementing episode numbers.

 ### Manual
 Manual mode is for user operation to generate training data.